What are AUP engagements?

 The procedures and tests should be sufficiently detailed so as to be clear and unambiguous, and discussed and agreed in advance with the engaging parties so that the factual findings are useful to them and, depending upon the engagement, others to whom the report is made available.
 The practitioner’s report does not express a conclusion, and therefore it is not an assurance engagement in the technical sense.

-In Audit Assistant we have templates called Agreed Upon Procedures (2019) - For use in engagements in which the auditor agrees with the client to perform specific procedures with respect to financial information (may be adapted to cover engagements involving non-financial information) reporting on the factual findings resulting from those procedures that have been performed.
-Based on APS-1 (revised) - Agreed-Upon Procedures Engagements to Report Factual Findings issued by the NZICA.
+In Audit Assistant we have templates called Agreed Upon Procedures (2021) - For use in engagements in which the auditor agrees with the client to perform specific procedures with respect to financial information (may be adapted to cover engagements involving non-financial information) reporting on the factual findings resulting from those procedures that have been performed.

 Subscribers to our auditing packages may access this content from under the "other" tab.

-A large party of the planning work is to determine who the users are.
-This is likely to be either the engaging entity, this entity plus a third party (for instance the funding suppliers), or the entity plus a regulator or representative of a group of users.
+An important party of the planning work is to determine who the users are.
+This is likely to be either the engaging entity, possibly a different responsible party, plus a third party (for instance the funding suppliers), or the entity plus a regulator or representative of a group of users.
 These users must be identified and addressed in the engagement letter and the final report and the report is specifically restricted to these users.

 Our templates include an engagement letter, report, and a range of confirmation letters and work-papers to fit many common agreed-upon procedures.